jamestelfer/chinmina-bridge/README.md

   - it's OK if your organization controls the creation/configuration of
     pipelines: this restricts the opportunity to misconfigure a pipeline.

+## Operations

+See the [observability documentation](./docs/observability.md) for more details on the information provided by the system when running.

 ## Configuration

 Requirements: